 37. This fee is substantial.
-For example, in August 2015, the State of Texas's funded portion of the amount paid to the Medicaid and CHIP managed care organizations was approximately \$84,637,710.00 to cover costs associated with the Health Insurance Providers Fee for the 2013 calendar year (including the taxes managed care organizations must pay regarding payments to cover the fee but not including the portion of the fee the federal government funds).
+For example, in August 2015, the State of Texas's funded portion of the amount paid to the Medicaid and CHIP managed care organizations was approximately \$84,637,710.00 to cover costs associated with the Health Insurance Provider Fee for the 2013 calendar year (including the taxes managed care organizations must pay regarding payments to cover the fee but not including the portion of the fee the federal government funds).
 Additionally, Texas has appropriated over \$241 million in state funds to cover the Health Insurance Providers Fee for the next biennium.
-In 2014, Kansas's funded portion of the amount paid to the Medicaid and CHIP managed care organizations was approximately \$32,837,960.00 to cover costs associated with the Health Insurance Providers Fee for 2013 (including the taxes managed care organizations must pay regarding payments to cover the fee but not including the portion of the fee the federal government funds).
-The State of Louisiana's funded portion of the amount paid to the Medicaid and CHIP managed care organizations was approximately \$31,342,739.00 to cover costs associated with the Health Insurance Providers Fee for the 2014 payments (including the taxes managed care organizations must pay regarding payments to cover the fee but not including the portion of the fee the federal government funds).
-Indiana's funded portion of the amount paid to the Medicaid and CHIP managed care organizations was approximately \$5,859,523.00 to cover costs associated with the Health Insurance Providers Fee for the 2014 payments (including the taxes managed care organizations must pay regarding payments to cover the fee but not including the portion of the fee the federal government funds).
-In calendar years 2014 and 2015,
+The State of Louisiana's funded portion of the amount paid to the Medicaid and CHIP managed care organizations was approximately \$31,342,739.00 to cover costs associated with the Health Insurance Provider Fee for the 2014 payments (including the taxes managed care organizations must pay regarding payments to cover the fee but not including the portion of the fee the federal government funds).
+In 2014, Kansas's funded portion of the amount paid to the Medicaid and CHIP managed care organizations was approximately \$32,837,960.00 to cover costs associated with the Health Insurance Provider Fee for the 2014 payments (are organizations was approximately \$32,837,960.00 to cover costs associated with the Health Insurance Provider Fee for 2013 (including the taxes managed care organizations must pay regarding payments to cover the fee but not including the portion of the fee the federal government funds).